algorand/pixel/spec.md

         msg: &[u8],
     ) -> bool
   ```
-  * Input: an aggregated signature
+  * Input: self, an aggregated signature
   * Input: a list of public keys
   * Input: public parameters
   * Input: a message